 - Final Q&A with instructor

-Registration in this session is required, and is now open.
-Those successfully registered will receive an email within one week of the session date.
+Registration in this program is required, and is now open.
+Those successfully registered will receive a confirmation email and Zoom link within a week of the workshop date.

 NO-SHOW PENALTY: If you register and do not attend or cancel after 3pm on the day before the event, it may affect your eligibility to join future events.
 To avoid this no-show penalty, please cancel by at least 3pm the day before the event by emailing firstname.lastname@example.org.